wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-ios-and-react-native.md

 ## Set Up React Native

-To build and run a React Native app, first you need to install two dependencies, Node and Watchman.
+To build and run a React Native app, first, you need to install two dependencies, Node and Watchman.
 You can do so using Homebrew by running the following in your terminal:

 ```sh
 brew install node